kaloja/pow/README.md

 ## What about the name?

-Pow is powerful like an avalanche rampage in the mountains.
-Pow is nice to work with, just like skiing in new fresh powder snow.
-Thus, Pow is like a Pow-Pow day!
+Pow is powerful like an avalanche rampage in the mountains and it is nice to work with, just like skiing in fresh powder snow.
+Pow is like a pow pow day.